 - When completing your homework assignments and exams, remember that you are expected to show a logically reasoned argument, written using complete English sentences, that leads to your solution.
 For this reason, I do not expect calculators or online computational tools to be very useful to you, except perhaps as a means of checking your homework answers.
-No calculators will be allowed on exams. - No late assignments will be accepted for credit.
-Remember that I will be dropping your lowest homework grade and your two lowest WeBWorK grades. - Please start the homework good and early, and discuss the content with me and with your classmates, especially if you're having difficulty with it.
+No calculators will be allowed on exams. - An example of what is meant by the "complete sentences" requirement is given as a downloadable file on myWPI (it is a set of solutions for a homework assignment that I gave in a Calculus course in 2014). - No late assignments will be accepted for credit.
+Remember that I will be dropping your lowest homework grade and your two lowest WeBWorK grades. - Please start the homework early, and discuss the content with me and with your classmates, especially if you're having difficulty with it.
 It is important to stay on top of things in this course, because the content will progress relatively quickly.